Sri Chinmoy Ten and Six Day Races

 About the event

-The Twentieth Annual Self-Transcendence Ten-Day Race starts on Sunday, April 19 at 12:00 noon, EDT and finishes at 12:00 noon on Wednesday, April 29, 2015.
-This race is held concurrently with the Eighteenth Annual Self-Transcendence Six-Day Race which starts at 12:00 noon, EDT on Thursday, April 23.
-Both races end on April 29 at 12 noon, EDT.
+The Twenty-First Annual Sri Chinmoy Ten-Day Race starts on Tuesday, April 19 at 12:00 noon, EDT.
+This race is held concurrently with the Nineteenth Annual Sri Chinmoy Six-Day Race which starts on Saturday, April 23 at 12:00 noon, EDT.
+Both races end on Friday, April 29 at 12 noon, EDT.
 The races were previously called The Self-Transcendence Six and Ten-Day Races.

 These races feature an international field of runners who come to test their endurance, skill with pacing, and ability to recover from the stress of constantly moving.
 The competitors run with minimal sleep, all the while trying to accumulate as many miles as possible.